elolab/glaDIAtor-nf/README.md

 ```

 ### Running the analysis
-Fetch and unpack the template files to your project folder.
+Fetch and unpack the template files to your project folder, or run `make tangle` (requires emacs, GNU make).
 Make sure you have nextflow installed and it is in your path when
 you run the workflow.
 ```